AnarchyLinux/installer/README.md

 The Anarchy ISO also contains a built-in Arch Wiki allowing users to browse the official Arch Linux Wiki from the CLI.
 Simply invoke the `arch-wiki` command at any time to search the Arch Wiki.
 Search args may be passed, e.g. `arch-wiki beginners guide`.

 A utility to update and rank the latest Arch Linux mirrorlist is also included in the ISO.
-It can be invoked by running 'fetchmirrors'.
+It can be invoked by running `fetchmirrors`.
 The install process for Anarchy is also 100% compatible with the information found in the install guide on the Arch Wiki.

 Anarchy aims to provide a polished and pure Arch install while leaving open every possible configuration avenue for the user to choose from.